Yukon Public Interest Disclosure Commissioner

 It is up to the arbitrator to determine the procedure to be used.
 The PIDWA requires, however, that the arbitrator provide the PIDC, you, the alleged reprisor, and the public entity the opportunity to make submissions and present evidence.

-Workers’ Compensation Health and Safety Board, Yukon Development Corporation, Yukon Energy Corporation, Yukon Hospital Corporation, Yukon Housing Corporation, and Yukon Liquor Corporation;
+Yukon Workers’ Safety and Compensation Board, Yukon Development Corporation, Yukon Energy Corporation, Yukon Hospital Corporation, Yukon Housing Corporation, and Yukon Liquor Corporation;

-and other specified public entities, including Yukon College, the Legislative Assembly Office, Office of the Child and Youth Advocate, and Office of the Chief Electoral Officer.
+and other specified public entities, including Yukon University, the Yukon Legislative Assembly, Yukon Child and Youth Advocate Office, and the Chief Electoral Officer.

 Current employees – including contract employees – of these public entities can seek advice about making, or make, a disclosure of wrongdoing, and be reprisal protected for doing so.